proroklab/VectorizedMultiAgentSimulator/README.md

 ## TODOS

+- [ ] Talk about action preprocessing and velocity controller
+- [ ] New envs from joint project with their descriptions, gifs, and joint and vel control references
+- [ ] New ens from adversarial project
 - [ ] Custom actions for scenario
+- [ ] Implement 1D camera sensor
+- [ ] Make football heuristic efficient
 - [X] Link video of experiments
 - [X] Add LIDAR section
 - [X] Implement LIDAR
-- [ ] Implement 1D camera sensor
-- [ ] Make football heuristic efficient
 - [X] Rewrite all MPE scenarios
   - [X] simple
   - [x] simple_adversary